academic journal clubs

 uniMIND is a network of peer-supported journal clubs.
 It invites university students and senior academics to exchange thoughts, insights, and critique on publications from several fields related to altered states of consciousness and psychedelic research.
 Participants develop their scientific skills and transdisciplinary thinking as a source of inspiration for their future in the scientific community.

 The uniMIND project ultimately seeks to foster the next generation of researchers and practitioners in psychedelic research and related studies.

-uniMIND sets up academic discussion groups composed of students and senior academics from a wide range of levels and backgrounds.
-These groups then meet with the shared goal of engaging in critical discourse on altered states of consciousness and psychedelics.
-Discussions revolve around applications in basic and clinical research, the mind and brain sciences, philosophy, as well the humanities and social sciences.
-Knowledge gained in uniMIND can be the starting point for writing a bachelors, masters, or doctoral thesis, for vivid collaborative communities, and project applications.
+uniMIND sets up academic discussion groups composed of students and senior academics from various levels and backgrounds.
+These groups meet with the common goal of engaging in critical discourse on altered states of consciousness and psychedelics, based on knowledge gained from the latest scientific literature.
+Discussion may revolve around basic and clinical research applications, the mind and brain sciences, philosophy, and the humanities and social sciences.
+This knowledge exchange can be the starting point for bachelors, masters, or doctoral theses, vivid collaborative communities, and project applications.